gouthams96/gnet.js/README.md

 ## Example

-A basic example on loading the network graph is shown below using **Gnet**.
+A basic example of loading the network graph is shown below using **Gnet**.

 #### index.html
 ``` html